bmannakee/caller_paper/paper.md

 ***Going to need a table of AUROCs in the supplement for this***

 ## Effect of odds threshold
+This has very little effect, even in an exome, as the figure inserted shows.
 1. As threshold goes to infinity you get mutect.
 2. As threshold goes to zero you should also get mutect.
 3. Observe very little difference in the middle

 ## Effect of number of mutations
+We will have this from the difference between exome and wgs on the same vaf distribution and signature.
+This is likely to have some signature dependence.
 1. How to approach this?
    - At what point does the empirical make more sense than the dirichlet.
    - I think never, they will converge